-Reading through Louise’s recipe late yesterday afternoon, I was inspired to try it myself, but with an apple filling instead of rhubarb.
+After reading through Louise’s Rhubarb Crumb Pie recipe, I was inspired to try the myself, but with an apple filling instead of rhubarb.
 I loved the crust, loved the topping, and recommend both.
 As for the filling, you’ll have to decide for yourself which one to use.
 I put the apple filling recipe at the bottom.

 - 1 tablespoon sugar